dicksondurosakin/password_generator/README.md

-# In this repo you will learn to write a script that can generate a strong industry password.
-You will learn about the String module in Python and also the random module in python
+# In this repo you will learn to write a script that can generate a strong password that your best friend cannot crack.
+You will learn about the String module in Python, functions, while loops and also the random module in python